 During the first week, you may still experience some residual swelling, but it should gradually improve.
 Bruising will also be present during this week.

 You might be able to return to light daily activities, but avoid anything that could strain your eyes or cause dryness.
 Attend your follow-up appointment with your surgeon to monitor progress.
-Usually, after one week, sutures can be removed, and you can return to work.
+Usually, after about a week, sutures can be removed, and you can return to work.

 Weeks 2-3